 notcategorylimits the events shown to those not in a certain category ID (see above).

 location_idlimits the events shown to those of a certain location ID.
 You can also use OR and AND for multiple locations: “1,3” (location 1 OR 3) or “1+3” (location 1 AND 3).
 Use the literal ‘none’ if you want to filter on events without location: “1,none” would mean to show events in location 1 or without location.
-When the shortcode [events_list] is used in a location description, you can also use “this_location” as value, to indicate you want to limit the events shown to the ones in the mentioned location.
+If this shortcode is used inside a single event, you can also use #_LOCATION_ID as value, resulting in a list of events at the same location as the event currently shown.

 showperiodfirst show the month/day and then the list of events in that month/day.
 Choose between

 yearly.
 The date format for the monthly showperiod can be changed in the Settings page.

 link_showperiodif showperiod=daily and link_showperiod=1, then the shown days are links that will go to events for just that day